6 Easy Ways to Fix Media Feature Pack Install Failed

 - Users often can't install Windows Media Feature Pack specific to Windows 10 N and KN editions.

-- To avoid problems with the Media Feature Pack, try completing the procedure as administrator.
+- To avoid problems with the Media Feature Pack, try completing the procedure as an administrator.

-- Another way to fix this annoying issue it is to run specialized troubleshooting software.
+- Another way to fix this annoying issue is to run specialized troubleshooting software.

 - If the Windows Media Feature Pack is not installing, you can always try using the command line.

-The Windows Media Feature Pack is a package for Windows 10 N and KN.
-Users need to install the Windows Media Feature Pack to enable certain multimedia technologies available within these editions.
+The Windows Media Feature (WMF) Pack is a Windows 10 N and KN package.
+Users must install the Windows Media Feature Pack to enable certain multimedia technologies available within these editions.

-For some users who try to install that package, an error message pops up that says The update is not applicable to your computer.
+For some users who try to install that package, an error message pops up that says The update does not apply to your computer.
 Consequently, the WMF pack doesn’t install.